mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 So, regardless of whether you are conscious of it or not, if you climb the mountain, you are one with the mountains, whether you try or you don’t try – because you do your best to climb the mountain.

 But how do you do your best to climb the mountain?
 For what?
 To make money?
-To become famous?
+To gain fame?
 There are lots of destinations.
-By the destination, doing your best, a minimum of doing your best is changing; the value of doing your best really changes.
+By the destination, doing your best, a minimum of doing your best is [changing]; the value of doing your best really changes.

 Well, this is another big topic we have to think about.
 So, I don’t want to talk [about it now].

-Do you have a question?
+Do you have any questions?

 #### 58:05

-**Question:** Hojo-san, does consciousness have any place in [just doing your best]?
+**Question:** Hojo-san, does consciousness have any place in [just doing ones best]?
 Or is it the...
 I guess I’m trying to think about something I heard discussion on called *feedback* in cybernetics: information back to yourself.
-What about checking oneself.
+What about checking oneself?
 How do we know if we slip off, or...
 It seems like from this koan, that *to check* is already to put a big distance.
 Do you understand what I’m trying to ask?

 **Katagiri Roshi:** I don’t know if *check* is the appropriate term, but anyway, when you check, you just check, with your wholeheartedness.
 That’s very important.
 Don’t bring in anything else; when you have to check, just check, with wholeheartedness.